paxdotdev/docs/src/intro-goals-prior-art.md

 # Goals

 #### Be Free and Open
 Permissive free and open source license, free to fork, use commercially, collaborate, and contribute.
-Refer to the [License](https://www.github.com/pax-lang/pax/blob/master/LICENSE.md).
+This project is licensed under either [MIT license](https://github.com/pax-lang/pax/blob/master/LICENSE-MIT) or [Apache 2.0 License](https://github.com/pax-lang/pax/blob/master/LICENSE-APACHE) at your option.

 #### Be Portable & Universal
 Run on as many screens, devices, and environments as possible.